dotnet/arcade/Documentation/Operations/Helix-Machine-Management/Helix-End-Of-Life-Process.md

 2. If the date is incorrect, consult with DncEng Operations v-team (or, use judgment) to determine a new date and extend it via pull-request to this repository
 3. If the date is valid, remove the definition via pull request to this repository.
 If we have erroneously never communicated this state, you may use discretion to set a date sometime in the future to keep the current status quo, but please include a comment over the definition explaining why.

-- Known issues impacting the area: n/a
+The similar warnings/errors for Update Required look like the below.
+Their only real difference is that these updates only are shared with the rollout team / customers in the case where a "significant" change occurs (e.g. updating the semi-annual Windows version).

+`{QueueOrImageName} has update-required date: {Date}, which has elapsed.
+Either extend this date in the yaml definition (add comments if relevant), or remove it from usage to proceed.`
+`{QueueOrImageName} has update-required date: {Date}, in the next three weeks.
+Please either update the image to newer, file an issue requesting this, or extend the date with a comment explaining why if no action is taken.`

+- Known issues impacting the area: We regularly have difficulty generating "novel" new images; when this occurs whoever is driving the process should extend dates (with comments why) as proactively as possible, since we'd like to minimize communication to users that implies actions are needed on their part if we know we don't have something for them to upgrade to.
-- Known tech debt: n/a
+- Known tech debt: Completion of "Matrix of Truth" work (needed for unified tracking of expiration dates)
 - Troubleshooting guide per-step, ideally tested by execution by an individual unfamiliar with the feature area(s) involved: None for now, can add as users hit issues.

 #### Troubleshooting:

-- Ensure all EstimatedRemovalDate values are expressed in YYYY-MM-DD format.
+- Ensure all EstimatedRemovalDate/UpdateRequiredDate values are expressed in YYYY-MM-DD format.
+- Use DncEng team for guidance when investigating errors

 ### Validation Steps

-After completing manual steps: (cadence TBD, but probably weekly before rollouts), perform the following checks and make a note in https://dev.azure.com/dnceng/internal/_wiki/wikis/DNCEng%20Services%20Wiki/107/Helix-Machine-Management-Operations-Notes
+After completing manual steps: (cadence TBD, but probably weekly before rollouts), perform the following checks and make a note in https://dev.azure.com/dnceng/internal/_wiki/wikis/DNCEng%20Services%20Wiki/104/Helix-Machine-Management-Operations-Notes

 Template (insert at top of wiki mentioned abov)
 ```